 Spring flowers means only one thing for those in the trenches of ministry to kids… EASTER!

 Easter is generally when everybody and their brother tries a little church.
 We’ve all been gearing up long before April hits to chk programming and somehow anticipate numbers of volunteers needed.
 But, let’s get a bit personal for a moment, eh?
 I have been through that weekend and never took time for a moment to embrace what is was to me.
 I was in leader mode- that Mary and Martha conflict deal.
 I tend to be a doer, so I can get an A in action and an F in being still.
 The sad part is that we do it to ourselves… like we have any power to do anything apart from His grace.
 Not a good place to be.
-It truly weakens us as leaders if we do not prioritize our personal spiritual health.

 To all the Martha’s out there…